VovaMind/KnowledgeBase/2024/whole_brain_child.md

 *   Empathy.
 Ask kids about feeling of other people, and reasons behind it.
 *   Morality.
 Play hypothetical situations.
 What are you modeling with your behaviour.

-### Move it or lose it: moving the body to avoid losing your mind
+### Strategy #5: Move it or lose it: moving the body to avoid losing your mind

 Ask them to move their body.